Anne Ellen Christmas Tree Farm: A Winter Wonderland Of Lights And Charm

 Play around with light-up games

-Step up to the Christmas Shooting Range and watch your “bullets” turn the targets into beautiful colors.
-Each kid received a gel blaster and goggles before standing at the ready and taking turns shooting gel bullets at the targets—the color changes when they hit the mark, making such a fun design.
+Once we left the post office, we headed to the bridge over the glowing river, where we passed one of the newest attractions, Santa’s Coal Mine, a walk-through experience where Santa’s elves are hard at work.
+As you enter, you’ll hear the sounds of the workers mining the coal that fuels Santa’s sleigh and see etchings on the wall drawn by some of the most notable elves in Santa’s crew.
+After leaving that area, step up to the Christmas Shooting Range and watch your “bullets” turn the targets into beautiful colors.
+Each kid receives a gel blaster and goggles before standing at the ready and taking turns shooting gel bullets at the targets—the color changes when they hit the mark, making such a fun design.
 My daughter loved emptying her gel blaster and watching the targets get lit up in vivid and bright hues.

 Stop for a sweet surprise

-Ever wonder how you make maple syrup?
-Well, you are in luck.
-Stop by The Maple Shack, and you will learn the entire process of making the delicious syrup.
-We were able to stand and listen to them walk us through how you make syrup, from finding suitable trees for tapping to boiling the sap to make the syrup.
-This was another favorite stop in The Village.
+We walked past the hot cocoa area and then saw another new addition to the village—The Candy Cane Factory.
+This walk-through display features Santa’s elves busy at work making candy canes for Santa to gift to the kids when they visit him.
+After, we came upon The Maple Shack, where we were able to learn about the process of making the delicious syrup.
+We enjoyed listening to how they make syrup, from finding suitable trees for tapping to boiling the sap to make the syrup.
 As we made our way back, we saw all the gorgeous trees of different varieties lined up at the farm, ready to be taken home and decorated.
-Although we already had our tree, we took note for the next year—besides the pre-cut trees, you can also cut down your own with a hand saw they have at the stand.
+Although we already had our tree, we took note for the next year—besides the pre-cut trees, you can also cut down your own with a hand saw that they have at the stand.

-The Anne Ellen Christmas Tree Farm Village is open until January 1, Wednesday through Sunday, from 5 PM to 10 PM.
+The Anne Ellen Christmas Tree Farm Village is open until December 30, Wednesday through Sunday, from 5 PM to 10 PM.
 It is recommended to dress in layers because everything is outside and there are no heaters in The Village.
 Tickets are $22 for 13+, $12 for children aged 3 to 12, and free for those 2 and under and should be purchased ahead of time online for a time slot.
-There is food in the Village, offering choices of hot cocoa, hot apple cider, funnel cake, fried Oreos, and more holiday treats.
+There is also food in the Village, just know that it’s cash-only (an ATM is on site if you forget).
+In the event of bad weather, The Village can close, so make sure to check ahead on social media.
+And don’t miss an opportunity to visit the tree farm to find the perfect Christmas tree; the farm is open 9 AM-8 PM from Monday-Sunday through January 1.
+You do not need a reservation to visit the tree farm or the shops.

 Anne Ellen Christmas Tree Farm